nknavkal/learnJS/README.md

-# time to learn some js
+# sanity check to ensure that I actually understand js